-- Engage in any form of sexually related contact with an Under 18 player including sexual innuendo, flirting or inappropriate gestures and terms. - Allow players under 18 in your care to drink alcohol. - 🦕 Communicate by any form of social media or phone with anyone under the age of 18 in your club. - 💺 Tolerate bullying or swearing at young players (or indeed any players) or any behaviour they might find intimidating. - Ignore or turn a blind eye to poor or detrimental parental behaviour towards their own children, or by any other adult towards a child.
+- Engage in any form of sexually related contact with an Under 18 player including sexual innuendo, flirting or inappropriate gestures and terms. - 💺 Allow players under 18 in your care to drink alcohol. - Communicate by any form of social media or phone with anyone under the age of 18 in your club.
+Your Club may decide Captains can communicate with over 16s about team selection.
+If so ALWAYS copy the parents in, and ensure the messages only relate to team selection and team matters.
+This is to safeguard you as well as the child. - 💺 Tolerate bullying or swearing at young players (or indeed any players) or any behaviour they might find intimidating.